-You will love this rice-less sushi for extra dose of probiotics from the kefir cheese.
-Along with smoked salmon, avocado, sesame seeds, cucumber, microgreens, this kefir cheese smoked salmon wrap, a.k.a. probiotic sushi, not only is a tasty treat, but also a super brain food to support mental health and brain functions.
+Made with cheese, smoked salmon, avocado, sesame seeds, cucumber, and microgreens, this keto sushi, not only is a tasty treat, but also a super brain food to support mental health and brain functions.
+You will love this rice-less sushi for the extra dose of probiotics from the kefir cheese.

-Whether you make your own milk kefir at home or buy your milk kefir from stores, you can make kefir cheese.
+Whether you make your own milk kefir at home or buy your milk kefir from stores, you can make kefir cheese from it.
 If you make your own milk kefir from milk kefir grains, you get more probiotic benefits, and you can also speed up the cheese making process with over-fermentation.
 I talked about how to make kefir cheese in my Raspberry Kefir Cream Cheese Spread recipe.

 You can even use home-made or store-bought yogurt to make cheese too.
 The process is exactly the same by straining out the whey until the solid left behind reaches the consistency of the cream cheese.